 Once you’re ready to use your gluten free puff pastry, it’s pretty simple from here on!

-To roll it out, remove it from the fridge and roll to the desired thickness dictated in the recipe.
+To roll out gluten free rough puff pastry, remove it from the fridge and roll to the desired thickness dictated in the recipe.

 Gluten Free Puff Pastry